MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyRoleManagementPolicyAssignmentPolicy.md

 The policy that's associated with a policy assignment.
 Supports $expand and a nested $expand of the rules and effectiveRules relationships for the policy.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyRoleManagementPolicyAssignmentPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyRoleManagementPolicyAssignmentPolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)